-The ultrasonic cleaning action can be matched to address the fragility of the parts to be cleaned, with low frequencies producing intense cleaning while higher frequencies deliver gentler cleaning for delicate components and surfaces.
+The ultrasonic cleaning action can be matched to address the fragility of the parts to be cleaned.
+The use of low frequencies produces intense cleaning while higher frequencies deliver gentler cleaning for delicate components and surfaces.
 In all cases, cleaning is rapid and effective.
 While the ultrasonic cleaning process itself does not sterilize, adding a disinfectant to the cleaning solution can produce completely clean and sterile parts.
 Ultrasonic cleaning is becoming the go-to solution for many medical cleaning applications.

 Cleaning Requirements for Devices and Equipment in the Medical Industry

-Before using equipment during medical procedures, medical personnel have to be certain that harmful foreign matter on device surfaces will not harm the patients.
-Contaminants on the surfaces of medical equipment such as scalpels or testing devices can cause infections and pathogens introduced during medical procedures can cause disease.
+Before using equipment during medical procedures, medical personnel must ensure that harmful matter on device surfaces is completely removed.
+Contaminants on the surfaces of medical equipment such as scalpels or testing devices can cause infections.
+Pathogens introduced during medical procedures can cause disease.
 Implants, diagnostic devices and surgical tools all have to be completely clean and sterile.